efemkay/digital-garden/_notes/Public/interesting digital gardens to keep in view.md

 title: interesting digital gardens to keep in view
 ---

+- #### As I continue to tend my digital garden ([Efemkay's Digital Garden](https://efemkay.github.io/digital-garden/)), I also increasing interested to see how others develop their digital gardens
+	- my intent is to find digital garden that focus more on technical knowledge, similar to mine (that focus primarily on [[00 Engineering Economics]] and [[00 Petroleum Engineering]])
-- digital garden i’m interested in (possibly)
+- #### So far here is a list of digital garden I’m interested in (possibly)
 	- [Taking notes with Obsidian (twelvetables.blog)](https://www.twelvetables.blog/taking-notes-with-obsidian/)
 	- [The Refined Mind (tannenbaum.netlify.app)](https://tannenbaum.netlify.app/)
 	- [Fiction Becomes Fact](https://fictionbecomesfact.com/)